When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 ~$10,425

-Now — that’s a strong meet.
+Now that’s a pretty good day.

 But here’s the reality: